trifectatechfoundation/teach-rs/slides/B-application-programming.md

 ---

 # Dependencies?
-Crates!
+Crates! 📦
 The crate is the compilation unit for Rust

+* Binary crates:
-* Binary crates: result in a compiled binary program that you can execute, binaries have a `main` function that acts as the entrypoint of the program
+  * Result in a compiled binary program that you can execute.
+  * Binaries have a `main` function as entrypoint of the program
+* Library crates:
-* Library crates: define functionality that can be used by other crates, they have no specific `main` function
+  * define functionality that can be used by other crates.
+  * No specific `main` function

-Each crate in Rust has a root file, for binary crates this typically is `main.rs`, but for libraries this typically is `lib.rs`.
+Each crate in Rust has a root file.
+For binary crates this typically is `main.rs`, but for libraries this typically is `lib.rs`.